<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Communicate and Set Up a Prototype

-As the space transition nears, it is advisable to set up a prototype space so that employees can practice using the new space and technology.
-This gives them a very tangible feel for what it will be like to work in the hybrid office environment.
-Such a space could include different types of workstations and furniture for both focused and collaborative work.
-The space could also include example home-office setups, demonstrating economy and efficiency for both small and large home office environments.
+As the space transition nears, it is advisable to set up a prototype space so employees can practice using the new space and technology.
+This gives them a very tangible feel for what it will be like to work in a hybrid office environment.
+Such a space could include different workstations and furniture for focused and collaborative work.
+It could also include example home-office setups, demonstrating economy and efficiency for both small and large home-office environments.

-Employees should be encouraged to try the furniture, workstations, and associated technology.
-Their feedback should be solicited for any decisions (lighting, comfort, ease of use, etc.) that have not yet been finalized.
-This provides an opportunity for employees to gain a comfort level with the new space design while also providing feedback on their preferences.
-But keep in mind that it is important to communicate what is negotiable and what is non-negotiable.
-It defeats the purpose to ask for feedback for decisions that have already been cast in stone.
+Employees should try the furniture, workstations, and associated technology.
+Their feedback should be solicited for any decisions (lighting, comfort, ease of use, etc.) that still need to be finalized.
+This allows employees to gain comfort with the new space design while giving feedback on their preferences.
+But remember that it is essential to communicate what is negotiable and what is non-negotiable.
+It defeats the purpose of asking for input for decisions already cast in stone.

 It is also advisable to have managers visibly work from the prototype area.
-This will communicate a very clear message regarding management support.
+This will communicate an unmistakable message regarding management support.

 The lessons learned from the prototype will likely influence design decisions for the overall space project.
-Take this opportunity to test your larger project concepts before investing all the time and money in furnishings and features that do not pass muster with the people who will be using them.
+Please take this opportunity to test your more significant project concepts before investing all the time and money in furnishings and features that do not pass muster with the people who will be using them.

 Government Office of the Future

-The future government office will look very much like corporate offices with an emphasis on catering to their public mission.
-I am not expecting foosball tables and nap pods, just a clean, bright, and open office with appropriate government decor and sufficient counter, reception, and meeting space to accommodate public service.
+The future government office will look very much like corporate offices, with an emphasis on catering to its public mission.
+I am not expecting foosball tables and nap pods; I am expecting a clean, bright, and open office with appropriate government decor and sufficient counter, reception, and meeting space to accommodate public service.

-The hybrid office can boost employee morale, support a better work-life balance, reduce the size of office space through workspace sharing, and improve public perception.
-There is a lot to gain by going hybrid and it is my sincere hope that the government will embrace this opportunity as employees return to work.
+The hybrid office can boost employee morale, support a better work-life balance, reduce office space size through workspace sharing, and improve public perception.
+Going hybrid means a lot to gain, and I sincerely hope the government will embrace this opportunity as employees return to work.

 Tags: Hybrid Office